 7. Ab Toss Roll-Up

 1) Lay on your back with knees bent, feet on the floor, and holding medicine ball at your chest.

 2) Pulling abdominals in, roll your upper body up off the ground and toss the ball when you reach the seated position.

 3) Catch the ball and immediately begin to lower slowly back down.

 4) If you struggle to roll up, hold the medicine ball out farther in front of you.

 1) Begin on your back with legs together straight up above hips, holding the medicine ball with two hands at your chest.

 2) Curl chin slightly forward, relaxing through the back of the neck.

-3) On an exhale, squeeze your abdominals to reach the ball up toward the toes to touch, then gently release back to start position.
-Repeat 8-15 times.
+3) On an exhale, squeeze your abdominals to reach the ball up toward the toes to touch, then gently release back to the start position.

 Congratulations!
 You are on your way to a strong back and sculpted core.